fabric-testbed/fabfed/README.md

 The FabFed code took the initial form from the Mobius API, and refactored and reinvented the slice modeling, user interface, data structure and  stitching workflows.

 The example below showcases network stitching across providers, a [chi](https://www.chameleoncloud.org/) provider and a [fabric](https://portal.fabric-testbed.net/) provider.
 The configuration, while incomplete, highlights how fabfed-py expresses dependencies.
-In particular, line 12 states that the network labeled `fabric_network` gets its `vlan` from the `chi_network`.

 - For more details, refer to fabfed's [workflow design](./docs/workflow_design.md)
 - For a complete example, refer to  [Fabric Chameleon Stitching](./examples/stitch)